awkwardmonkey/MEMECITI/README.md

 - **Jest**: We believe in thorough testing, and for that, we use Jest.
 It's a delightful JavaScript Testing Framework with a focus on simplicity and support for large web applications.

+**Please note:** We have made significant updates to Memeland.
+All prior versions designed for Windows, Mac, and Linux are no longer supported.
+Please transition to the newly improved [Memeland Interface](https://github.com/awkwardmonkey/memeland-interface) for an enhanced web-based experience.
+We appreciate your understanding and support as we continue to evolve Memeland for the better.

-The [Memeland Interface](https://github.com/awkwardmonkey/memeland-interface) relies heavily on the [Memeland SDK](https://github.com/awkwardmonkey/memeland-sdk), which brings you the networking, Memeverse, and scripting functionalities that you'll love.
+The Memeland Interface relies heavily on the [Memeland SDK](https://github.com/awkwardmonkey/memeland-sdk), which brings you the networking, Memeverse, and scripting functionalities that you'll love.

 We can't wait to welcome you to Memeland - Coming soon to the Memeverse!